ntop/ntopng/doc/src/web_gui/categories.rst

 For example, the `.ads.` host rule will match any host containing `.ads.` .
 It is important to play with the dots to avoid excessive matching (e.g. a simple `ads` rule would also match `mads.com`).

-Note: host matching based on IP addresses is currently limited to IPv4 flows and this currently does *not* include ICMP flows.
+Note: host matching based on IP addresses is currently limited to IPv4 flows.

 ntopng also supports external lists to define custom categories, loaded from text file (local) or online services (e.g. *emergingthreats* for the *Malware* category).
 Since lists are also used to raise alerts